lruepke/FEM_lecture/sphinx/source/lecture4/fem_in_2d.rst

 where the shape functions :math:`N_j(x,y)` are now function of both spatial dimensions.
 An example of a 2-D FEM mesh and associated shape functions are shown in :numref:`fig:shapeFunc:2D:linear`.
 Note that the structured quad mesh and the bi-linear shape functions are just one possibility of using the FEM in 2-D. There are many other possibility, like unstructured triangle meshes and higher order shape functions.

 .. tip::
-    Never forget that the shape functions :mat:`N(x,y)`are defined over the entire modeling domain in global coordinates.
+    Never forget that the shape functions :math:`N(x,y)` are defined over the entire modeling domain in global coordinates.
 We will just evaluate them per element using local coordinates.

 .. tab:: Four‐Node Bilinear Quadrilateral